ArkhamDotCards/govnahlcg/README.md

-# govnahlcg
+# GOVNAH: Generated Open Voice Narration for Arkham Horror

-Generated Open Voice Narration for Arkham Horror LCG
+Wonderful what we can do nowadays.